Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 Why Chromebooks Actually Work in 2026

 Chrome OS has quietly solved most of the complaints that plagued it in its early years.
 The platform now runs Android apps natively through the Google Play Store, supports Linux development environments via the Crostini container layer, and handles Microsoft 365 through both the full web app experience and native Android application versions.
-For the majority of knowledge worker tasks—email, documents, spreadsheets, video calls, and web-based tools—a modern Chromebook handles the workload without friction.

 The Google Workspace Advantage